gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    : An SCTP association.

    Connection:
    : A DTLS connection.
-It is uniquely identified by a DTLS connection index (DCI).

-  Restart DCI:
+   DTLS Key context:
-  : A DTLS connection index indicating a DTLS connection to be
+   : A Key, derived from a DTLS connection, and all relevant data that needs to be provided to the Protection Operator for DTLS encryption and decryption.

+  Restart DTLS Key context:
+  : A DTLS Key context to be
     used for an SCTP Association Restart

   Stream:
    : A unidirectional stream of an SCTP association.
 It is uniquely identified by a stream identifier.

-   Traffic DCI:
+  Traffic DTLS Key context:
-   : A DTLS Connection index indicating a DTLS connection used to
+   : A DTLS Key context used to
-     protect the regular SCTP traffic, i.e. not a restart DCI.
+    protect the regular SCTP traffic, i.e. not a restart DTLS Key context.

 ## Abbreviations

    AEAD:
    : Authenticated Encryption with Associated Data

-   DCI:
+   DKC:
-   : DTLS Connection Index
+   : DTLS Key Context

    DTLS:
    : Datagram Transport Layer Security